squid-cache/squid-cache.github.io/docs/Features/ForwardRework.md

     be specific to the client, because the URL is irrelevant to the wire level encoding needed.

 - If the request is aborted by our client, the ForwardState object's abort() method will be called.
 This should call abort on the ProtocolClientRequest, not on the ProtocolClient.
 For instance, in a pipeline scenario, a pipelined HttpClientRequest might not have been serialised, so abort() on it could just remove it from the ProtocolClient's queue.
 When the ProtocolClientRequest is aborted there are two possible states as far as the client is concerned:

-      - The client has been sent some data

-          - The client initiated the abort, and will do whatever cleanup is needed.
+    - The client has been sent some data.
+In this case, the client initiated the abort, and will do whatever cleanup is needed.

-      - The client has not been sent data

-          - There is no cleanup to do.
+    - The client has not been sent data.
+In this case, there is no cleanup to do.

     So, when ProtocolClientRequest is aborted, it will remove itself from the ProtocolClient request queue, in whatever manner is